metlinskyi/sudoker/README.md

-# scripts
+# sudoker
-The collection of short scripts
+The script of generate all variants of sudoku